jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Operation-Guide/Instance-Template/Create-Instance-Template.md

 # Create Instance Template
 ## Operation Steps
 1. Access [Instance Template Console](https://cns-console.jdcloud.com/host/launchtemplate/list) and enter the instance template list page.
-Or access [JD Cloud Console](https://console.jdcloud.com) Click navigation bar on the left **Elastic Compute** - **Virtual Machines** - **Instance Template** to enter the instance template list page.
+Or access [JD Cloud & AI Console](https://console.jdcloud.com) Click navigation bar on the left **Elastic Compute** - **Virtual Machines** - **Instance Template** to enter the instance template list page.
 2. Select a region, please note that the instance templates cannot be used across regions, and the instance templates in the cn-south-1 region are not supported for creating VM instances.
 If the quota of the selected region is full, it can be increased by open ticket.
 3. Click **Create** to enter the instance template creation page.
 4. Set the instance template name and description.